Luxury Check In

 Service Charge

-Many Italian restaurants include a service charge (servizio) of around 10% on the bill.
+Some more upscale Italian restaurants include a service charge (servizio) of around 10% on the bill.
 In such cases, tipping is not necessary.
-This is different than a “coperto” charge, which is a standard fee applied to each diner.
+This is different than a “coperto” (cover) charge, which is a standard fee applied to each diner.
 The coperto ostensibly covers the cost of table essentials like linens, cutlery, and sometimes bread.
 This is not a tip and cannot be negotiated or taken off your bill.

 Tipping Taxi Drivers in Italy